PAT 498/598: Special Topics: Generative AI for Music and Audio Creation (Fall 2024)

 Assistive Music Creation Tools │

-Nov 20 ├ Auto-mixing └ due on Nov 22
+Nov 20 ├ Neural Audio Effects & Automatic Mixing └ due on Nov 22

-14 Nov 25 └ Live performance & interactive systems
+14 Nov 25 ├ Live Performance & Interactive Systems

 Nov 27 No Class (Thanksgiving)

-Dec 4 Review
+Dec 4 Review & Discussions

-16 Dec 9 Project presentation Presentation & final report
+16 Dec 9 Project Presentation Presentation & final report

 Grading

-All grading will be handled via Gradescope.
+All grading will be handled via Gradescope, including assignment submission and regrade requests.

 Assignments 40% Project 60%